 In addition to the core conferences, and depending on the student's individual Selectives, he/she will also be expected to attend Selective-specific conferences, as well.
-Examples could include lectures uploaded to MEDS for the Anesthesia rotation, department-specific conferences and Journal Club if the student is in a Colon & Rectal selective, surgical oncology tumor boards (multi-disciplinary), etc. A list of the specific conferences will be given to the student at the beginning of the rotation.
+Examples could include lectures uploaded to MEDS for the Anesthesia rotation, department-specific conferences and Journal Clubs, surgical oncology tumor boards (multi-disciplinary), etc. A list of the specific conferences will be given to the student at the beginning of the rotation.